evhub/coconut/DOCS.md

 ### Pipeline

 Coconut uses the FSharp-style pipe operators for pipeline-style function application.
 All the operators have a precedence in-between backtick calls and comparisons and are left-associative.
+All operators also support in-place versions.
 The different operators are:
 ```
 (|>)    => pipe forward
 (|*>)   => multiple-argument pipe forward